Written by Mojo, reviewed by Medical Doctor Dr Matthew Chan, and Psychosexual Therapists Amanda Barge and Silva Neves

-Whatever you call cocaine, we know that this drug can help make you feel more confident, and sometimes even more horny.
+Whatever you call cocaine, we know that this drug can help make you feel more confident and sometimes even horny.

-But, it comes with a catch twenty-two: cocaine can cause erectile issues.
+But, it comes with a catch 22: cocaine can cause erection issues.

 “Cocaine increases your sexual desire, but stops you being able to get it up, despite normally being able to.”